JasonRobnson/bamazonShop/readme.md

 This is how the app query's the user.
 The 1's are simply examples of selections:
 ![picture](images/BamazonCustomerInquirerPrompts.PNG)

-This is an example of the Checkout of this App:
+This is how the app handles checkout and pricing:

 ![picture](images/BamazonCustomerCheckOutPrice.PNG)

+### Validation Handling

 This is an example of how the app handles ItemId validations:
 ![picture](images/BamazonCustomerItemIdValidation.PNG)